apma4903/topic-evolution/README.md

 # Academic Topic Evolution Analysis

+An interactive visualization analyzing 189 academic project topics across 9 years (2016-2024), revealing trends in machine learning, finance, climate science, and other research areas.

 ## 🎯 Overview

+This project analyzes academic research topics from a graduate-level course, tracking how different fields have evolved over time.
+The visualization reveals key trends including:

 - The rise of Machine Learning & AI (48 total topics)
 - Steady growth in Finance & Economics (31 total topics)